Automated Table Reproduction via Code Generation

 \subsubsection{LLM-Based Method Judge}

 While developing~\approach, we encountered many cases where the LLM agent produces a \goodscript that yields the correct results for the wrong reasons.
-A typical scenario is when the agent hard-codes the expected results inside of the reproduction script or simply copies them from pre-computed results that are part of the artifact.
+A typical scenario is when the agent hard-codes the expected results inside the reproduction script or simply copies them from precomputed results that are part of the artifact.
 Figure~\ref{f:llm_judge_challenge_example}~shows an example trajectory of an LLM agent facing this challenge.
-Upon discovering that the artifact contains the research results of Table 1 checked in, the agent writes a~\goodscript~that utilizes these results and signals completion.
-As the overall goal is to reproduce the research results, such ``short-cuts'' are undesirable.
+Upon discovering that the artifact contains the research results of Table~1 checked in, the agent writes a~\goodscript~that simply uses these results and signals completion.
+As the overall goal is to reproduce the research results, such ``shortcuts'' are undesirable.

-To address this challenge, if the submitted script passes the output judge, the method judge, an LLM-as-judge evaluating the method of reproduction, is invoked.
+To address this challenge, once the submitted script passes the output judge, \approach invokes the method judge, an LLM-as-judge evaluating the method of reproduction.
 The method judge classifies the reproduction method into three categories: \begin{itemize} \item \textbf{\Copyrepro{}}: The submitted script just copies the expected values from the checked-in results or the paper without any meaningful reproduction.
 An example is shown in Figure~\ref{f:judge_llm_example_1}, where the script copies checked-in results. \item \textbf{\Downrepro{}}: The submitted script performs a lightweight reproduction, skipping some time-consuming steps.
 An example is shown in Figure~\ref{f:judge_llm_example_2}, where the script uses checked-in raw data and processes it to generate results.
 Although this falls short of full reproduction, we judge this to be a valid reproduction.
 This is because the full reproduction of some experiments may take hundreds of hours (as in the example), and verifying that the analysis of the raw data matches the paper's results is still valuable. \item \textbf{\Fullrepro{}}: The submitted script performs the most complete reproduction possible.
-This is the ideal case, especially if it can be achieved within a reasonable time.
+This is the ideal case, especially if it can be achieved within reasonable time.
 An example is shown in Figure~\ref{f:judge_llm_example_3}, where the script performs the full reproduction, from raw data generation to analysis, on one example. \end{itemize}

 If the method judge classifies the submitted script as either \downrepro{} or \fullrepro{}, \approach accepts the submitted script as the final~\goodscript.
 In contrast, scripts classified as \copyrepro{} are rejected, and the approach yields control back to the agent, asking it to find an alternative, more complete reproduction method.